Developer(s) – Obsidian Entertainment

 Lifespan – 6/10

-For those who find it in them to soldier on through the mostly empty wasteland of post-apocalyptic Nevada, there are quite a few hours of entertainment to be had; even more with the inclusion of all the DLC released for it.
+For those who find it in them to soldier on through the mostly empty wasteland of post-apocalyptic Nevada in Fallout: New Vegas, there are quite a few hours of entertainment to be had; even more with the inclusion of all the DLC released for it.
 But as I alluded to, given the fact that everything is so spaced out, other players can also be made to feel very bored very quickly, as indeed I was.

 Storyline – 6/10

 Set four years after the events of Fallout 3, the story involves the struggle between two factions in Nevada; the North Californian Republic and Caesar’s Legion.
 The two military groups are warring over control of the Hoover Dam, which provides power to key areas through Nevada.
 The player character is a courier working for the Mojave Express, tasked with delivering a platinum chip to New Vegas when he is then ambushed and left for dead by a mobster named Benny, who also steals the package.
 Saved by a robot named Victor, and brought back to health by Doc Mitchell, the courier resolves to find the stolen package and uncover the truth behind the events, as well as getting revenge on his ambushers.
 The story was fairly well-conceived, with Matthew Perry in particular, who voiced Benny, delivering a cool and composed performance that I personally would never have guessed he’d be capable of delivering.

 Originality – 5/10